NutrienRuss/awx/docs/inventory_plugins.md

-In AWX 4.0.0 (and Tower 3.5) inventory source types start to switchover to plugins, provided that sufficient compatibility is in place for the version of Ansible present in the custom virtualenv where the import is being ran.
+In AWX 4.0.0 (and Tower 3.5) inventory source types start to switchover to plugins, provided that sufficient compatibility is in place for the version of Ansible present in the local virtualenv.

 To see what version the plugin transition will happen, see `awx/main/models/inventory.py` and look for the source name as a subclass of `PluginFileInjector`, and there should be an `initial_version` which is the first version that testing deemed to have sufficient parity in the content its inventory plugin returns.
-For example, `openstack` will begin using the inventory plugin in Ansible version 2.8, because the openstack inventory plugin had an issue with sending logs to stdout which was fixed in that version.
-If you run an openstack inventory update in 2.8 or lower, it will use the script.
+For example, `openstack` will begin using the inventory plugin in Ansible version 2.8.
+If you run an openstack inventory update in
+2.8 or lower, it will use the script.

 ### Sunsetting the scripts